ManticoreProject/manticore/README.md

 ```

 Once the command completes, keep the interactive Docker session running and open a new terminal prompt on your system.
-In this new window, find the active container ID corresponding to the session that finished running the benchmark suite,
+In this new window, find the active container ID corresponding to the session that finished running the benchmark suite:

 ```console
 $ docker ps